hubspot-net/HubSpot.NET/README.md

 * COS Files API (adds the ability to upload files to use as attachments to engagements)

 ## Getting Started
-To get started, install the Nuget package and create a instance of HubSpotApi passing your API Key as the parameter.
+To get started, install the [Nuget package](https://www.nuget.org/packages/SquaredUp.HubSpot.NET/) and create a instance of `HubSpotApi` passing your API Key as the only parameter.

 ```
   var api = new HubSpotApi("MY API KEY");